 Since turning 30 a few years ago (and taking the pledge to take care of myself), I’ve been taking my skincare routine very seriously.
 I’ve also been working on adding or taking away products based on my skin’s current needs.
 I just recently ordered two new products to complement my skincare routine.
-I don’t know if I’ll continue using these products, as I haven’t even received them yet (they should show up at my door this week).
-I’ll definitely keep you posted on these products.
-For now, I’ll share what I’m going to try…
+Here are two new products I’ve added to my skincare routine.

 My Skincare RoutinePutting It All Together

 Now that I’ve shared the products I’ve been using (and a couple that I plan to use in the future), here’s what my routine currently looks like:

 - Morning: Upon waking, splash face with water.
 Apply moisturizer and sunscreen oil.
 Apply makeup, if wearing.
 You can peek inside my makeup bag over here.

 - Evening: Before bed, remove makeup (if wearing), wash face with cleanser, apply toner with pad, apply elixir/serum, use jade roller, and apply a moisturizer.

 - Extras: Twice a week I apply a mask or exfoliate after cleansing my face in the evening and then follow-up with the remaining steps in my skincare routine.